SAT Subject Tests: Answer sheet

 The answer sheet had room for 115 answers; however, no test had more than 95 questions.
 1–100 were standard multiple-choice bubbles and 101–115 were for 'relationship analysis questions', which were only used for the chemistry exam.
 The biology test was the only test to use answers 96–100; questions 1–60 were common to both the E and M tests, in addition, the E used 61–80, and the M used 81–100.

 Discontinuation

 The subject tests and the optional SAT essay were discontinued on January 19, 2021, for U.S. students and in June 2021 for international students.
 This was done as a response to changes in college admissions due to the impact of the COVID-19 pandemic on education.
-The discontinuation was also due to preference for Advanced Placement courses and its exams.
+The discontinuation was also due to preference for Advanced Placement courses and their respective exams.